-A form is a set number of self-defence techniques or basic movements that are practiced in the air predominately without a training partner.
-This can be likened to shadow boxing whereby you are practicing the basics that make up your defensive as well as your offensive techniques.
+A form is a set number of self-defense techniques or basic movements that are practiced in the air, this is done predominately without a training partner.
+This can be likened to shadow boxing whereby you are practicing basics whilst striking an imaginary opponent in the air.

-The forms enable us to practice the same principles of technique without the fear of being hit or injured, and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.
+Forms enable us to practice the same principles of technique without the fear of being hit or injured and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.

 So use trampolining and rebound action to a minimum.

 Remember weapons move from their point of origin.
-Because we have no fear of getting injured from a training partner when we practice a form, we are able to place correct emphasis of movement where it should be in the form.
-Timing of your hands and feet should change according to the situation, if for example your opponent is viewed standing upright then greater emphasis may go to increasing your hand speed.
+Because we have no fear of getting injured from a training partner when we practice a form, we can place the correct emphasis of movement where it should be in the form.
+Timing of your hands and feet should change according to the situation if for example your opponent is viewed standing upright then greater emphasis may go to increasing your hand speed.

 If however your opponent is viewed in a prone position, i.e. laying down on his side, then emphasis may go to pinning or restraining them.
-In all of these situations you must have a base system to draw from, by learning forms you are able to alter the base moves to fit each situation accordingly.
+In all of these situations, you must have a base system to draw from, by learning forms you can alter the base moves to fit each situation accordingly.

 It is important to have an understanding of why you are practicing a form.
-For most people the idea of spending many hours on the development of forms has no appeal, as they would much prefer to spend that time Freestyling or performing drills on heavy bags.
+For most people, the idea of spending many hours on the development of forms has no appeal, as they would much prefer to spend that time sparring or performing drills on the heavy bags.

 If however they were taught the relationship between all these areas of the arts, and that they all reinforce one another then you may be more willing to spend time developing your forms.